School Board Policy 425 -

 C. If the School Board determines that staff development outcomes are not being met, it may withhold a portion of the initial allocation of revenue referenced in Section V below.

 V. Staff Development Funding

 A. Unless the School District is in statutory operating debt or a majority of the School District Board and a majority of its licensed teachers annually vote to waive the requirement to reserve basic revenue for staff development, the School District will reserve an amount equal to at least two percent of its basic revenue for: in-service conflicts within their families and communities in non-violent, effective ways; staff development plans; curriculum development and programs; other-in-service education; teachers’ workshops; teacher conferences; the cost of substitute teachers for staff development purposes; preservice and in-service education for special education professionals and paraprofessionals; and other related costs for staff development efforts.
-The schools district also may use the revenue reserved for staff development for grants to the school district’s teachers to pay for coursework and training leading to certification as either a college in the schools teacher or a concurrent enrollment teacher.
+The school district also may use the revenue reserved for staff development for grants to the school district’s teachers to pay for coursework and training leading to certification as either a College in the Schools teacher or a concurrent enrollment teacher.
 In order to receive a grant, the teacher must be enrolled in a program that includes coursework and training focused on teaching a core subject.

 B. The School District may, in its discretion, expend an additional amount of unreserved revenue for staff development based on its needs.

 C. Release time provided for teachers to supervise students on field trips and school activities, or independent tasks not associated with enhancing the teacher’s knowledge and instructional skills, such as preparing report cards, calculating grades, or organizing classroom materials, may not be counted as staff development time that is financed with staff development reserved revenue under Minn.
 Stat. § 122A.61

 VI.
 Procedure For Use of Staff Development Funds